cmagnuson0489/Image-Stitching/README.md

 # Multi Image Stitiching

 - I plan to expand this program to allow you to stitch more than two images at a time.
-- As a part of stitching multiple images this program will be able to perform automatic and alignment of images into a sequence to create a larger panormama.
+- As a part of stitching multiple images this program will be able to perform automatic and alignment of images into a sequence to create a larger panorama.

 # User Input
 - Provide options for users to manually adjust the keypoints or regions of interest if the automatic stitching doesn’t provide satisfactory results.
-T
 - This will be helpful in cases where automatic feature matching fails.

 # Error Handling and Feedback